Etejerina/a-walk-in-python/day_1.md

 There are many more advantages, but these two qualities were the most important for me, since like many of us, we are self-taught developers.

-Having both an easy to learn and a very rich language, that can be suplemented with lots of libraries, are the things that makes Python a very powerful one.
+Having both an easy to learn and a very rich language, that can be supplemented with lots of libraries, are the things that makes Python a very powerful one.

 ## Clarifying